-For a normal distribution, reducing the range was used to find the optimal range.
+For a normal distribution, the range was reduced to find the optimal range.
 Figure 8 shows the calibration results of parameter CI when the different ranges are selected.
-The MINR (0.679-0.713) and the MAXR (0.623-0.694) were picked out based on the cumulative frequency curve derived from calibrations with the initial range (0-0.900).
-From the cumulative curves and the histograms in Fig. 8a, 8b and 8c, it is found that the probability distribution of parameter CI values is converted from a normal distribution to a uniform distribution when the initial range is reduced to the MINR, whereas the probability distribution approximates an exponential one when the MAXR is used.
+The MINR (0.679-0.713) and the MAXR (0.623-0.694) were picked out based on approximates an exponential one when the MAXR is used.
 Figure 8d reveals the contribution of the parameter range selection to $E{\rm NS}$.
 It is found that the minimum $E{\rm NS}$ except extreme outliers rises from 0.881 to 0.884 and the $E{\rm NS}$ concentrates at a higher value range, when the MINR is used instead of the initial range.
 Using the reduced range of high probability density is, therefore, helpful to make calibration more stable and more efficient.